 Please note that computer peripherals will of course contain other Firmware besides BIOS/UEFI/EFI.
 Network cards, video cards, raid controllers, hard-drives, flash drives, SSDs, and sound cards (just to name a few) can all have Firmware (RAM and registers) embedded inside.

 On power startup, BIOS chipset Firmware or UEFI Firmware does initial hardware checking, then loads Operating System and low level drivers, associating each driver with at least one interrupt service routine (or handler).
 The Operating System provides a unified approach to the main memory on the motherboard.

 Read following steps 1,2,3,4,5 as Low to High.
 5,4,3,2,1 High to Low.

+A bit of history.
 With SW software, Windows 32-bit NTVDM.exe executable ran inside CSRSS for years supplying a stable interface for SWCS software, minimal graphics, but maximum text-based data enquiry, audit trails and reports input and output.

 Run msinfo32.exe to see its BIOS version.
 If it shows BIOS MODE: UEFI, then it's running UEFI.

 The SMBIOS version number has been loosely related to the Windows version the hardware is most likely to ship with:

 If you've used PCs long enough, you know the frustration of trying to get to the BIOS screen so you can adjust settings like the order of boot devices.
 Every PC has a different magic keystroke, which must be pressed at exactly the right time.